No-hitter: MLB Rookie no-hitters

 Twenty-five MLB rookies have pitched a no-hitter since 1901.
 Four pitchers have thrown a no-hitter in their first major league start; two others have done it in their second major league starts.

 Bumpus Jones of the Cincinnati Reds threw a no-hitter on October 15, 1892, in his first major league game.
 Jones pitched only eight games in the big leagues, finishing with a career win–loss record of 2–4 and a career earned run average of 7.99.

+Alimber Santa of the Houston Astros threw the final two innings of a combined no-hitter on May 25, 2026, in his first major league game.

 Ted Breitenstein pitched a no-hitter in his first major league start on October 4, 1891; however, it was not his first major league game.
 He later threw a second no-hitter on April 22, 1898.

 Charlie Robertson of the Chicago White Sox pitched a perfect game against the Detroit Tigers on April 30, 1922, in his fourth career start and fifth career appearance.

 On May 6, 1953, Bobo Holloman pitched a no-hitter for the St. Louis Browns in his first major league start (although not his first major league game, as he had previously pitched in relief).
 This game would prove to be one of only three major league wins that Holloman achieved, against seven losses, all in 1953.
 Bill Veeck, then-owner of the Browns, in his autobiography described the 27 outs of Holloman's no-hitter as consisting of hard-hit ground balls, screaming line drives, and deep fly balls.

 On August 11, 1991, Wilson Álvarez of the Chicago White Sox pitched a no-hitter in his second career major league start.
 During Alvarez's first career start, he had allowed three runs on a pair of home runs and did not retire a single batter.
 Unlike Jones and Holloman, Alvarez went on to win 102 games over a 16-year career.

 Clay Buchholz pitched a no-hitter for the Boston Red Sox in his second major league start on September 1, 2007, at Fenway Park.
 The game ended in a 10–0 victory for the Red Sox over the Baltimore Orioles.

 On August 14, 2021, Tyler Gilbert of the Arizona Diamondbacks pitched a no-hitter against the San Diego Padres in his first major league start and fourth appearance.
 His first major league game came just 11 days before his no-hitter.

 At the other end of the spectrum, there are nine 300-game winners—Grover Cleveland Alexander, Kid Nichols, Lefty Grove, Early Wynn, Steve Carlton, Don Sutton, Greg Maddux, Roger Clemens and Tom Glavine—who failed to pitch a no-hitter.